marcogrcr/contentful-graphql-validator/README.md

 # contentful-graphql-validator

-This packge provides a funciton that validates GraphQL documents meant to be sent to the [GraphQL Content API].
+This packge provides a function that validates GraphQL documents meant to be sent to the [GraphQL Content API].

 # Usage